 Each applicant must schedule an appointment at the consulate, and convince the consular officer that theirs is a “bona fide” genuine relationship, and that the purpose of the Fiancee Visa application is solely for sincere marriage.

-This video is for couples who are applying for a fiancee visa for immigration to the United States and who wish to prepare for the interview at the U S Consulate in the fiance’s country.
+This video is for couples who are applying for a fiancee visa for immigration to the United States and who wish to prepare for the visa Interview at the U S Consulate in the fiance’s country.

 This information is general, not specific to any particular embassy and will provide an accurate idea of what to expect.

-Should you be interviewing in Manila, I have recorded another video that describes the Manila interview process in exact detail.
+Should you be interviewing in Manila, I have recorded another video that describes the Manila visa Interview process in exact detail.

 My name is Fred Wahl I am the matchmaker from HeartofAsiaOnline.com